 Ng Shin Ein has served on GHI's and then our board of directors since November 2020.
 Ms. Ng has served as a member of the board of directors of Starhub Limited, a telecom company listed on Singapore Exchange Limited ("SGX"), since September 2018.
 Ms. Ng has served as a member of the board of directors of Singapore Land Group Limited, a real estate company listed on the SGX, since January 2022.
 Ms. Ng has served as a member of the board of directors of CSE Global Limited, a global technology company listed on the SGX, since July 2020.
 Ms. Ng has served as a member of the board of directors of Avarga Limited, an investment holding company listed on the SGX with businesses in Southeast Asia and Canada focused on paper, power generation and building materials, since April 2013.
-Ms. Ng has also previously served as a member of the board of directors of NTUC Fairprice Cooperative Limited, a real estate company listed on the SGX from 2001, sevend as a member of the board of directors of NTUC Fairprice Cooperative Limited, a real estate company listed on the SGX from 2008 to 2021, respectively.
-She also served on the SGX from 2011 to 2016, and Yanlord Land Limited, a real estate company listed on the SGX from 2006 to 2021, respectively.
+Ms. Ng has also previously served as a member of the board of directors of NTUC Fairprice Cooperative Limited, a supermarket retailer, from 2008 to 2017, Eu Yan Sang Limited, a wellness company listed on the SGX from 2011 to 2016, and Yanlord Land Limited, a real estate company listed on the SGX from 2006 to 2021, respectively.
 She also served on the board of directors of Dreamscape Networks Limited, an Australian Securities Exchange (ASX)-listed technology company from 2018 to 2019, before it was acquired.
-Ms. Ng oc-founded and served as managing partner of Gryphus Capital Management Pte Ltd, a pan-Asian private equity firm in 2010.
+Ms. Ng co-founded and served as managing partner of Gryphus Capital Management Pte Ltd, a pan-Asian private equity firm in 2010.
 From 2003 to 2006, Ms. Ng worked at the SGX and also served on the IPO Approval Committee.
+Ms. Ng was admitted as an advocate and solicitor of the Singapore Supreme Court in 1998 and practiced as an M&A lawyer in Messrs.
+Lee & Lee.
 Ms. Ng also serves as Singapore's Non-Resident Ambassador to the Republic of Hungary, a post she has held since 2015, and has served on the Board of Governors of the Singapore International Foundation since 2016.
-Ms. Ng holds a Bachelor of Laws (Honours) from Queen Mary and Westfield College, University of London, obtained in 1996 and a Postgraduate Diploma in Singapore Law from the Nation
+Ms. Ng holds a Bachelor of Laws (Honours) from Queen Mary and Westfield College, University of London, obtained in 1996 and a Postgraduate Diploma in Singapore Law from the N